 Jorgen, a nineteen year old serf, has just embarked upon a peculiar career: monster hunting.
 As a walkerman, he will tour the streets and alleyways at night, battling supernatural creatures that emerge when the sun goes down.
 But before he can reach the city-state of Midgard, a chance encounter will send him spiraling headlong into a world beyond light and reason...

-- Dozens of beautiful illustrations
+- Over a dozen beautiful illustrations

 - Dozens of unique and fully illustrated characters